 Maps inspire my daydreams.
 My eyes tend to drift towards imperial relics such as the likes of Melilla (a Spanish enclave in northeastern Morocco), Daman and Diu (former trading posts in what was once a remote corner of Portuguese India) and Tristan da Cunha (one of Britain’s last – and certainly most remote – overseas territories, its 21st century term for “colony”) and geo-political oddities like the charming-sounding (but probably deadly-dull) Most Serene Republic of San Marino and the (not-so serene) self-proclaimed Republic of Transnistria.
 Maybe one day I’ll make it to these places….if so I’ll write something….

 I live in London and have worked there with oral history projects and at a community advice centre in North Kensington and Notting Hill, an area of west London long associated with West Indian, Spanish and Moroccan communities.
 I’m a volunteer with the Gatwick Detainees Welfare Group and Refugee Tales.
 Over the past few years I’ve been told of struggles to remain in Britain of countless people faced with deportation to Eritrea, Congo, Liberia, Nigeria, Jamaica, Afghanistan and elsewhere.
-I’ve written guide books (I was a founding author, then for many years an updater, of the Rough Guide to Brazil) and travel articles on various parts of the world.
+I’ve written guide books (I was a founding author, then for two decades an updater, of the Rough Guide to Brazil) and travel articles on various parts of the world.
 I’ve also published academic books and have been a research associate at London’s Institute of Latin American Studies, Oxford’s Centre for Brazilian Studies and, most recently, King College London’s Brazil Institute.
 My areas of research have mainly been related to international migration, immigrants and refugees: you might want to take a look at English-Speaking Communities in Latin America, English, Irish and Irish-American Pioneer Settlers in Nineteenth-Century Brazil and also (with Darién J. Davis) Stefan and Lotte Zweig in South America. (also available in Chinese, French, German and Portuguese.

 Coming sometime soon….blogposts on….